Cosmological Backgrounds of Gravitational Waves: First order phase transitions

 Note, however, that spherically symmetric expanding bubbles cannot produce gravitational radiation since the transverse and traceless part of the energy momentum tensor of a radial distribution of field gradients, or of velocity fields, is identically zero (c.f.~e.g.~Appendix A of \cite{Caprini:2007xq}).
 GW production occurs since, towards the end of a first order PT, the true vacuum bubbles collide and convert the entire universe to the symmetry-broken phase.
 The collisions break the spherical symmetry of the bubble walls and of the bulk fluid velocity configuration surrounding them, generating a non-zero tensor anisotropic stress which actively sources GWs.

-The fact that a first-order PT occurring through the nucleation of broken phase bubbles can be a source of GW, has been first pointed out in the seminal works \cite{Witten:1984rs,Hogan:1986qda}.
+The fact that a first-order PT occurring through the nucleation of broken phase bubbles can be a source of GWs, was first pointed out in the seminal works \cite{Witten:1984rs,Hogan:1986qda}.
 Here the GW signal was estimated using dimensional arguments and the quadrupole approximation; subsequent analyses performed numerical simulations of the collision of bubbles in vacuum, in order to give a more accurate prediction of the GW signal \cite{Kosowsky:1991ua,Kosowsky:1992vn}, and generalized the problem also to PTs happening in a thermal environment \cite{Kamionkowski:1993fg}.

-\subsection{Occurrence of first order phase transitions in the early universe}
+\subsection{Occurrence of first order phase transitions in the early Universe}

 The nature of the primordial PTs depends on the particle theory model describing the universe at high energy.
 Our present knowledge of high energy physics indicates that there must have been at least two PTs in the early universe: the electroweak one and the QCD one.
-At temperature higher than the one probed by the Large Hadron Collider (LHC), corresponding to the electroweak symmetry breaking, there is no experimental guidance to indicate what is the most appropriate particle theory model, and the physical picture is open to several hypothesis.
+At temperatures higher than the energy scale probed by the Large Hadron Collider (LHC), corresponding to the electroweak symmetry breaking, there is no experimental guidance to indicate what is the most appropriate particle theory model, and the physical picture is open to several hypothesis.